What’s an Air Conditioning Dry Charge?

-Most manufacturers have a standard 5-year parts warranty on dry charge units.
-While this provides industry standard protection on the components it does not provide protection against R-22 refrigerant prices, which are expected to increase dramatically.
+The majority of manufacturers honor a standard 5-year parts warranty on dry charge units.
+While this affords industry standard protection on the components it does not provide protection against R-22 refrigerant prices, which are expected to increase dramatically.

-If you have more questions about refrigerant, we encourage you to contact Rolf Griffin Service Experts for clarification.
+If you have more questions about refrigerant, we encourage you to contact Stallion Heating and Air Conditioning for clarification.